kaboom-labs/pytorch-ssd/README.md

 git clone --recurse-submodules git://github.com/kaboom-labs/pytorch-ssd.git
 ```

+**Table of Contents**
++ A. Use COCO dataset to train Object Detection
++ B. Comprehensive Checkpoints

-## Use COCO dataset to train Object Detection
+## A. Use COCO dataset to train Object Detection

 **Pro tip: just run `./setup_coco` and skip steps 1~3.**